Africa–China relations: Economic relations

 China's economic interests in Africa have dramatically increased since the 1990s.
-In 1980, the total Sino-African trade volume amounted to US$1 billion.
+In 1980, the total China-African trade volume amounted to US$1 billion.
 In 1999, it was US$6.5 billion and US$10 billion in 2000.
-By 2005, the total Sino-African trade volume had reached US$39.7 billion before jumping to US$55 billion in 2006, making China the second-largest trading partner of Africa after the United States, which had US$91 billion in trade with African nations.
+By 2005, the total Africa–China trade volume had reached US$39.7 billion before jumping to US$55 billion in 2006, making China the second-largest trading partner of Africa after the United States, which had US$91 billion in trade with African nations.
 The PRC also passed its traditional African economic partner and former colonial power, France, which had trade worth US$47 billion.
 In 2010, trade between Africa and China was valued at US$114 billion and US$166.3 billion in 2011.
 By 2022, total trade grew to US$282 billion.
 China has been Africa's largest trading partner since 2009 when it surpassed the United States, and continues to be by far its largest trading partner as of 2022.
 As of 2024, Africa makes up less than 5% of China's global trade.

 During the year 2011, trade between Africa and China increased 33% from the previous year to US$166 billion.
 This included Chinese imports from Africa equaling US$93 billion, consisting largely of mineral ores, petroleum, and agricultural products, and Chinese exports to Africa totaling US$93 billion, consisting largely of manufactured goods.
 Trade between the regions also increased further by over 22% year-over-year to US$80.5 billion in the first five months of the year 2012.
 Imports from Africa were up 25.5% to $49.6 billion during these first five months of 2012 and exports of Chinese-made products, such as machinery, electrical and consumer goods and clothing/footwear increased 17.5% to reach $30.9 billion.

 As China began a new town construction boom around 2010, the Chinese government and state-owned enterprises began developing new towns with African governments, including Angola, South Africa, Congo, Ethiopia, and Rwanda.
 Angola's Quilamba city (developed by CITIC Group) is the largest development of this kind.

 Findings from 2017 estimate there are in excess of 10,000 Chinese corporations doing business in Africa, the value of which amounts to more than $2 trillion.
 The majority of these companies are private multinational corporations investing in China's infrastructure, energy, and banking sectors.
 Investments from Chinese entrepreneurial migration have culminated in positive (indirect jobs) and negative (displacing local traders) effects in local African societies.